 Old age and illness finally took all the family farmers except Sandy.
 The family had two members who were Viet Nam veterans; and when one of them lost his final battle with mental illness, the family decided to donate the farm to a nonprofit corporation in March 2015.
 The mission of the nonprofit is to help veterans, disabled, disadvantaged, and young people who are landless, learn how to farm and grow their own food.
 With the help of grants and volunteers, our trainees (also called lessees, students, and/or interns) can learn the various trades needed to farm or gain employment elsewhere.

+Sandy temporarily continues as the farm's general manager.
 We are currently looking for an assistant farm manager with experience in mechanics, horticulture, and general maintenance.
-Any returning veteran or organic grower looking for a career in sustainable farming and who would like to apply should contact 607-334-4928 or firstname.lastname@example.org.
+Any veteran and/or experienced organic grower looking for a career in sustainable farming and who would like to apply should contact 607-334-4928 or firstname.lastname@example.org.

 We are also always looking for volunteers to help keep the flora and fauna in good health, and to work with trainees imparting skills and knowledge.
 See our page "About 501(c)3", subpage "Volunteers" for more information.